Soham murders: Maxine Carr

 In 1993, Capp finished her schooling, having obtained no qualifications.
 She briefly worked alongside her mother in a fish processing plant as she considered which career path she should choose before enrolling at the Grimsby Institute of Further & Higher Education, having chosen to study general care.
 Capp obtained her diploma in 1996.
 The same year, she and her mother moved from Keelby back to Grimsby.
 Shortly thereafter, she briefly worked as a junior care assistant at a care home for the elderly in Grimsby, then returned to work alongside her mother as a labourer at Bluecrest fish processing plant.

 Several of Capp's colleagues later remarked how they found her to be a distant and immature figure with few friends or hobbies.
 To one colleague, Capp would talk incessantly about her dreams of leaving this employment and embarking on a teaching career.

 By the time Capp had obtained employment at Bluecrest, she had garnered sufficient courage to begin dating men, but none of these relationships lasted more than a few months.
 Shy and reserved and prone to wear clothing which concealed her figure when sober, Capp became markedly flirtatious when having consumed alcohol, and is known to have occasionally engaged in exhibitionism in addition to frequently engaging in one-night stands with people she encountered in pubs and clubs.
 (Note: Several of Carr's former partners would later inform reporters they found her to be emotionally detached, sexually promiscuous and also jealous by nature.
-Several of her early relationships had ended due to these reasons.)
+Several of her early relationships had ended for these reasons.)

 While Capp resided with her mother in Grimsby, she unofficially adopted the surname Benson.
 She later legally changed her surname to Carr in an apparent effort to distance herself from her father.